aisingapore/PeekingDuck/docs/node_data_glossary.md

 ### "bboxes"

-A numpy arrays of numpy arrays, where each numpy array contains the bounding box coordinates of an object detected:
+A numpy array (N, 4) containing the bounding box information of detected objects.
+N corresponds to the number of object detected, and each detected bounding box is represented as (x1, y1, x2, y2) where:

 - x1: top left x-coordinate
 - y1: top left y-coordinate